duhai-alshukaili/python-for-programmers/readme.md

 alumni, and the community.
 If you are interested about Python, the this is course is for you.
 * **Is there an attendance certificate for the course?**
-Yes, only of you attended all sessions and also present you Capstone Project idea.
+Yes, only if you attended all sessions and also present you Capstone Project idea.
 * **Can you change the time of the course?** Given the current resource limitations 4:00 PM - 6:00 PM is the most suitable time to conduct the lectures.
 * **How much programming background do I need?** I will assume the you have